-Blue jays, scrub jays, and Stellar jays are beautiful, intelligent, bold, and noisy, and they can wreck havoc in your garden.
+Blue jays, scrub jays, and Stellar jays are beautiful, intelligent, bold, and noisy.
+And they can wreak havoc in your garden.

 Thieves in the coop